oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 Let $I$ be the input set.
 If $p$ is absent, let $A=I$ with null values removed.

 Otherwise, let $q$ be the portion of $p$ up to and including the last navigation property, if any, and any type-cast segment that immediately follows, and let $r$ be the remainder, if any, of $p$ that contains no navigation properties, such that $p$ equals the concatenated path $q⁄r$.
 The aggregate transformation considers each entity reached via the path $q$ exactly once.
 To this end, using the [$\Gamma$ notation](#EvaluationofDataAggregationPaths):
 - If $q$ is non-empty, let $E=\Gamma(I,q)$ and remove duplicates from that entity collection: If [multiple representations of the same non-transient entity](#SamenessandOrder) are reached, the service MUST merge them into one occurrence in $E$ if they are complementary and MUST reject the request if they are contradictory.
-(See [example 120](#aggrconflict).)
+(See [example 122](#aggrconflict).)
 If [multiple occurrences of the same transient entity](#SamenessandOrder) are reached, the service MUST keep only one occurrence in $E$.
 - If $q$ is empty, let $E=I$.

 Then, if $r$ is empty, let $A=E$, otherwise let $A=\Gamma(E,r)$, this consists of instances of structured types or primitive values, possibly with repetitions.

 #### <a name="Keywordas" href="#Keywordas">3.2.1.2 Keyword `as`</a>

-Aggregate expressions can define an [alias](#TypeStructureandContextURL) which follows the `as` keyword.
+Aggregate expressions can be followed by the `as` keyword followed by an [alias](#TypeStructureandContextURL).

 ::: example
 Example 7: